-Liz Alig is the story of a young designer striving to make clothing that is ethical from fabric to sewing while on trend and fashion forward.
+Liz Alig is the story of a young designer working to make clothing that is ethical from fabric to sewing while on trend and fashion forward.

-This story begins a few years ago when for the first time Elizabeth Roney, founder of Liz Alig, put a face behind someone who makes the things we buy in the store.
-An old man sat on top a pile of tires in Nairobi, Kenya, while HAND sewing shoes made out of the old tires.
-It was not so much the conditions that the man was sitting in or the look on his face, it was rather the first time that she had really considered that there are real people that make our clothes.
+This story begins a few years ago when for the first time Elizabeth Roney, founder of Liz Alig, put a face behind someone who makes the things we buy in stores.
+While visiting a few factories in Nairobi, Kenya, Liz saw an old man sitting on top of a pile of tires, and hand sewing shoes made out of these tires.
+It was not necessarily the conditions he was working in, but for some reason this was the first time that she considered who makes most of our clothes.
 This realization and her travels in many other developing countries brought her to conclude that the people who make our clothes generally have difficult lives.
-This began her infatuation with reading the 'made in...' tags sewn in clothes and searching for clothing that she wanted to wear, but was ethical.
+This began her infatuation with reading the 'made in...' tags sewn in clothes and searching for clothing that she wanted to wear, but paid fair wages to those producing it.
 This search many times came up empty handed.

 With a background in fashion design, Elizabeth set off to create her own line of clothing that filled this need.
-The search for ethical fabric many times ended with confusion or laughter on the phone, so Elizabeth started experimenting with recycling old/unwanted clothing and creating a completely new silhouette.
+The first challenge came in sourcing fabrics that would fit these credentials, so Elizabeth started experimenting with recycling old/unwanted clothing and creating a completely new silhouette.
 Realizing that upcycling textiles is a wonderful way to design clothing, it has become a primarily source of fabrics for the Liz Alig line.

 Our first collection of dresses was made by Mi Esperanza in Tegucigalpa, Honduras from recycled vintage fabrics.
 This organization teaches underprivileged Honduran women skills so that they could become economically independent and help themselves out of poverty.